jkunimune/elastik/README.md

  interpolation on a mesh to minimize and control the distortion in maps of the whole Earth like never before.

+## Using the maps

+ The maps are defined, not with equations like most maps are, but with tables of coordinates that must be interpolated.
+ The tables are stored in two different formats.
+ The first format, which I recommend using, is HDF5.
+HDF5 (hierarchial data format) is a self-explanatory

 ## Using the code

  Most of the code is python scripts that you can just run.